Kayaking holiday in Indonesia, Komodo Dragon tour

-How Kayaking holiday in Indonesia, Komodo Dragon expedition makes a difference
+Description of Kayaking holiday in Indonesia, Komodo Dragon tour

 To greatly reduce our impact on the environment there is a maximum of 8-12 team members, which helps to minimise the damage associated with large scale tourism.
 On our trips we do not leave anything behind where we camp, trek, raft, kayak or sail.
 We leave places like we found them, in fact we sometimes leave them in better condition.
 Most of our expeditions do involve some sort of environmentally friendly power such as trekking by foot, paddling a raft or sailing a boat.